 Secondly, get your tomato planting area ready prior to planting the seedlings.
 Plant them in a raised garden bed if possible.
 Use a nutrient-rich organic potting mix that allows water to drain out easily.
 Add a substantial cage for the tomato plant’s vines.
 Cherokee Purple tomato plants also benefit from consistent water from a drip irrigation system.

 How tall do Cherokee Purple tomato plants get?

 Cherokee Purple heirloom tomato plants can get quite large, with vines extending 8′-10′ in good growing conditions.
 Most plants are staked vertically, with the main stem of the plant gently tied to the stake with twine.
 An outer tomato cage or trellis structure can help support horizontal vines that branch out off the side of the main vine.

 How long for Cherokee Purple Tomatoes to ripen?

 Cherokee Purple tomatoes tend to ripen 70-80 days after the seedling plants are transplanted outdoors.
 Expect to care for the plants for 2-3 months before the first tomatoes are ready to enjoy.
 While Cherokee Purple tomatoes do take quite a while to ripen, they are often ready before some other meaty heirlooms like Mortgage Lifter tomatoes and Brandywine tomatoes.

-Harvest Cherokee Purple tomatoes anytime after the pale blush of the mature peel color appears.
-Tomatoes harvested before they are ripe can either be enjoyed fresh as firmer, acidic fruits, or brought indoors to ripen at room temperature.
+Harvest Cherokee Purple tomatoes anytime after the pale blush of the mature peel color appear.
+Tomatoes harvested before they are ripe can either be enjoyed fresh as firmer, acidic fruits or brought indoors to ripen at room temperature.
 Harvesting some tomatoes early protects the ripening fruits from threats like hail, birds, and deer, who may get into your ripening tomatoes if left on the vine.